BaristaLabs/chrome-dev-tools-generator/README.md

  0. Parse command line options and specified settings file.
  1. If a protocol definition file is not found, launches a local instance of Chrome
     1. Gets the commit/version of the launched instance of Chrome
-    2. Gets the corresponding Chrome Debugger protocol definition from Google/Chromium sources
+    2. Gets the corresponding Chrome Debugger Protocol definition from Google/Chromium sources
  2. Validates the protocol definition against the schema of the generator classes (to ensure the protocol definition schema hasn't evolved - which would require improving this project)
  3. In memory, using the mustache-based templates, generates .cs files
     1. Perform a pre-scan of all Types, Commands and Events.